-The Redington Predator is one of those fly rods that is well designed for capturing all ranges of species, with a precise capacity for large fish.
-With around six handle configurations and approximately 16 different sized models, you can get the right rod that best suits your needs.
+The Redington Predator is one of those fly rods that is well designed for capturing all sorts of species, and big fish in particular!
+With around six different handle configurations and approximately 16 models in a range of sizes and weights, you can get the right rod that best suits your needs.

 See more rods at flyfisherpro.com

 The Redington Predator fly rod is a fast-action fishing rod designed for exceptional performance in both saltwater and freshwater.
 Redington cites this new model to be the ultimate rod for aggressive-fighting fish, big flies, and heavy lines.

 The new Redington Predator, a revamp of the former Predator collection, has incredible strength in the butt of the rod, enabling you to hunt down those lunkers in the water.
 Some models even come kitted out with a powerful fighting butt for extra leverage on the water.

 Whether you are fishing a heavy sinking line or a floating line, the new Predator will never disappoint.
 Retailing at USD 299, the new Predator is worth the purchase.

 I am definitely adding this rod to my arsenal of fishing combos for future fly fishing trips!

 Here are features and benefits that you should expect when purchasing the Redington Predator.

 The Predator rods are offered at weights that range from 5wt to 12wt with different lengths.
 The various models featured by Redington include the 590-4 5wt 9’ rod to the 1290-4 12wt 9’ rods.

 Their recent relaunches of 13wt to 16wt fishing combos have made fishing much better.
 Their swinging weights are relatively heavy, but they guarantee a great catch.